CommunityToolkit/Labs-Windows/components/SettingsControls/samples/SettingsCard.md

 > [!SAMPLE SettingsCardSample]

 SettingsCard can also be turned into a button, by setting the `IsClickEnabled` property.
-This can be useful whenever you want your settings component to navigate to a detail page or open an external link:
+This can be useful whenever you want your settings component to navigate to a detail page or open an external link.
+You can set a custom icon by setting the `ActionIcon`, or hiding it completely by setting the `IsActionIconVisible` to `false`.

 > [!SAMPLE ClickableSettingsCardSample]